Chadwick Boseman as Levee Green, ambitious blues cornetist

 The ventless single-breasted jacket has a three-button front that flatters Boseman’s lean, six-foot-tall frame, detailed with a welted breast pocket, straight flapped hip pockets, and two-button cuffs.
 The shoulders follow a natural slope with shirring at the pronounced sleeveheads that resemble the Neapolitan-style spalla camicia shoulder.

 Levee wears a gray-on-ecru striped cotton shirt that coordinates with the rest of his gray-scaled outfit.
 The gray stripe looks like a typical bengal stripe, though each is detailed with two darker hairline-width stripes within them.
-The shirt has a point collar, front placket, and button cuffs.
+Made by New York shirtmaker Carl Goldberg’s brand CEGO, the shirt has a point collar, front placket, and button cuffs.

 Levee’s two-color silk twill tie echoes the Art Deco-era with its organized but askew geometric print of slanted tiles.
 To me, the pattern resembles a scattering of undeveloped Polaroids as each tile is cream-colored with a large chestnut brown square in the center that matches the narrow border along the edges of each tile.
 Although the pattern may look chaotic, the tiles are neatly organized in an “uphill” direction.